home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Additional info

-Shelly's devices rely on [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) for some of their features, like power measurement.
+Shelly devices rely on [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP) for features like power measurement.
 Please ensure that the configured server is reacheable.

 ## Known issues and limitations